biosimulators/Biosimulators_utils/CONTRIBUTING.md

-# Contributing to BioSimulators-utils
+# Contributing to BioSimulators utils

-We enthusiastically welcome contributions to BioSimulators-utils!
+We enthusiastically welcome contributions to BioSimulators utils!

 ## Coordinating contributions